 We want to ensure our new officers are prepared for the demands and challenges of modern day policing and have moved to a new educational route into policing - Policing Education Qualifications Framework (PEQF).

 As a new officer you will now gain a degree apprenticeship or graduate diploma whilst you complete your probation period with us.

-There are two routes to join us depending on your qualifications, further information can be found in entry routes.
+There are three routes to join us depending on your qualifications, further information can be found under 'Entry routes' below.